Rodrigaumm/devpad-backend/README.md

     Needs a JSON body that contains _username_, _email_ and _password_ properties;
     Creates and returns the new user info.

-    Creates an user and its info
+    Creates an user and returns its info

 -   _"/userId"_ - **GET**

     **isPrivate** = false

     Returns an user's info

 ---